Siege of Belgrade (1717): Siege

 On the advice of one of his generals, Eugene chose to cross the Danube, approaching Belgrade from the east and rear, surprising the Ottomans who did not expect the enemy to cross the river at that point.
 He established the first camp at Višnjica the highest point, some 5 km away from Belgrade.
 On 18 June the city was surrounded.
 Eugene deployed his artillery while the Imperial troops began digging trenches, in a semicircle from the Danube to the Sava, both in front of the fortress and at the rear to cover the imperials in the event of the arrival of a Turkish relief army.
-The fortification lines, 16 km long, were completed on 9 July providing a connection between Danube and Sava rivers.
-The right side of the camp was protected by Habsburg's Danube flotilla.
+The fortification lines, 16 km long, were completed on 9 July providing a connection between the Danube and Sava rivers.
+The right side of the camp was protected by the Habsburg Danube flotilla.
 Count von Hauben was sent to establish a bridgehead west of the Sava in order to have a supply and communication route to Petrovaradin and a liaison to Zemun troops.

 The Ottoman defenders in Belgrade numbered 30,000 men, under the command of Serasker Mustafa Pasha, who had been commander of the Temeşvar Fortress, one of the best commanders of the Ottomans.
 Mustafa was ready to fight until reinforcements arrived, bombarding the imperial soldiers from above.
 Prince Eugene was informed that the huge Ottoman army of about 140,000 men sent to relieve Belgrade was approaching under the command of Grand Vizier (Hacı) Halil Pasha.
 This army arrived on 28 July.
 However, instead of taking action against the besiegers, they began to dig trenches.
 Prince Eugene's troops were caught between the fortress and the relief army in a dangerous crossfire.
 Because of losses to cannon fire as well as malaria, the strength of the Austrian army slowly diminished.
 The Ottomans wanted to let the enemy wear themselves down in a long siege.
 While the situation was rather worrying for the imperial troops, the Grand Vizier chose to wait.
 When the force of 40,000 Crimean Tatars arrived on 12 August, Halil Pasha, still reluctant to fight Eugene's army, chose to gather another war council instead of attacking.

 On 14 August, Belgrade was suddenly shaken by a powerful explosion: a mortar shell launched from Zemun struck the ammunition store inside the fortress killing 3,000 defenders in the explosion.
 Prince Eugene immediately chose to confront the massive Ottoman relief army.
 Summoning his commanders for a council of war, he ordered a surprise attack, planned in the smallest details, for the night between 15 and 16 August.